Go Back

 • Have everything measured and within reach before starting.
 This step takes about 2 minutes.

-• Heat 1 tsp of neutral oil in a wok over medium to medium-high heat.
-Add 1 tsp of reconstituted garlic, 2 tsp of minced ginger, and 1 tbsp of sliced scallions.
+• Heat 1 teaspoon of neutral oil in a wok over medium to medium-high heat.
+Add 1 teaspoon of reconstituted garlic, 2 teaspoon of minced ginger, and 1 tablespoon of sliced scallions.
 Cook for 10-20 seconds until fragrant.

-• Pour in 5 tbsp of the Mongolian sauce and bring to a light simmer.
+• Pour in 5 tablespoon of the Mongolian sauce and bring to a light simmer.
 Add the fried beef and toss in the sauce.

-• Stir the cornstarch slurry (1 tsp cornstarch + 2 tsp water) and drizzle it over the beef.
+• Stir the cornstarch slurry (1 teaspoon cornstarch + 2 teaspoon water) and drizzle it over the beef.
 Stir until the sauce thickens and coats the meat.
 Add the blanched broccoli and toss everything together.

-• Kill the heat and drizzle in 1 tsp of toasted sesame oil.
+• Kill the heat and drizzle in 1 teaspoon of toasted sesame oil.
 Toss to distribute and serve immediately.

 Video